rabser/moodle-auth_googleoauth2/README.md

 Oauth 2.0 authentication plugin for Moodle
 ==========================================

-This plugin adds a Google/Facebook/Github/Linkedin/Windows Live button on the front page.
+This plugin adds a Google/Facebook/Github/Linkedin/Windows Live/VK button on the front page.
 The first time the user clicks on the button, a new account is created.

 Requirement: this plugin version requires Moodle 2.6 and later.
 Get the STABLE_25 branch for Moodle 2.5 and earlier.